Rentokil & Terminix have joined forces

 It all depends on the species.
 Black and yellow garden spiders are active in late summer and throughout autumn.
 Cellar spiders are found year-round.
 Common house spiders are most visible in late summer and early autumn.

 For the most part, Canadian spiders are harmless.
-However, there are two types of poisonous spiders in Canada, the brown recluse spider and the black widow spider.
+However, there are two types of poisonous spiders in Canada: the brown recluse spider and the black widow spider.
 It’s also possible to find other poisonous spiders in Canada that aren’t native to our land but have snuck here in shipping crates from the United States or Mexico.

 Unless you see the spider that bit you, it’s very hard to know what you were bitten by after the incident.
 Many spider bites look the same.

 If you have one spider, it doesn’t mean you have a spider infestation.
 Spiders lead solitary lives and, in some cases, can live up to 15 years.
-They prey on other pests like flies, aphids, caterpillars and various insects.

 Since spiders often enter homes through cracks or gaps, keeping your windows and doors closed and properly sealed will help stop them from entering.
 Seal or caulk any cracks or gaps in your foundation.